inflex/VC8145/README.md

 # Requirements

-If you want to build this software on Windows, you'll require MinGW https://sourceforge.net/projects/mingw-w64/
+You will require the SDL2 development lib in linux

 # Setup

-1) Build vc8145-sdl2 ( Linux mingw64 install required, or mingw64 for Windows)
+Build

 	make

+# Usage

-2) Run from the command line
+Run from the command line

 	sudo ./vc8145-sdl2 -p /dev/ttyS4

-# Usage